 Why GoCar for our first Malaysia road trip

 If you have been itching to find out what exactly is GoCar since I first mentioned it at the beginning of this article, your wait was worth it because I’m going to spill all the beans here!
-GoCar Malaysia is a new generation on-demand car sharing platform that gives users an alternative to traditional car rental services.
+GoCar Malaysia is a new generation on-demand car-sharing platform that gives users an alternative to traditional car rental services.
 Gone are the days of unreliable car rental companies and cumbersome car pick up and drop processes.
-With GoCar, you can not only register and book a car at your chosen nearest location, you can also unlock and access the car with just a few taps on the mobile app.
+With GoCar, you can not only register and book a car at your chosen nearest location, but you can also unlock and access the car with just a few taps on the GoCar mobile app.
 More importantly, the cars are in great condition, not more than a couple of years old.
 We drove a Nissan Almera for our road trip and had a very smooth ride.
 If that’s not enough, here are a few more reasons why GoCar was our first and only choice for our first Malaysia road trip from KL to Penang.

 24/7 access & availability

 GoCars are available 24 hours a day, 7 days a week at their listed locations all over Kuala Lumpur, Petaling Jaya, Kuala Lumpur International airport, Putrajaya, Cyberjaya, Puchong as well as Langkawi island.
 So anytime you need a car, all you need to do is register on the GoCar mobile app (if not registered already), find a car nearest to you, choose your booking duration and voila, your car is booked!
 No need to wait for work hours to call your car rental company in order to reserve a car many days or weeks in advance.
 You can also book the car for any duration you like – a few hours or even a few months and you only pay for the exact booking duration.
+GoCar now allows users to register using any local or international phone number so you can book your car in advance even before you reach Malaysia.

 We literally registered and booked our car 2 days before our Penang trip and picked up the car from a nearby Shell petrol station.
 GoCar has partnered with Shell Malaysia to bring their vehicles closer to your homes and easily accessible.
 Over 40 Shell petrol stations in Klang Valley are now home to GoCar and you also get a complimentary bottle of Select2go mineral water when you pick up the car, in order to kick off your journey.